ForgeRock/ping-android-sdk/foundation/device/device-client/README.md

 ### Updating Devices

-Update device properties such as the device name (only available for MutableDevice types):
+Update device properties such as the device name:

 ```kotlin
 import kotlinx.coroutines.launch